Privacy Policy

 Security, accuracy and storage of your personal information

-Irrespective of whether personal information is stored electronically or in hard copy form, we follow strict procedures to protect the personal information we hold from misuse and loss and from unauthorized access, modification or disclosure.
+Irrespective of whether personal information is stored electronically or in hard copy form, we follow strict procedures to protect the personal information we hold from misuse and loss and from unauthorised access, modification or disclosure.
+We use a number of physical, administrative, personnel and technical measures to protect your personal information.

 It is important that we use only your correct information, as such we would ask that if you find our information to be out-of-date or inaccurate could you please advise us, using the contact details set out below, so that corrections can be made.